ouidhi/future_of_genres/Concepts.md

 2. Splitting training and test data

 To validate performance, the dataset is split into:
-- Training set: Used to build the model.
+- **Training set**: Used to build the model.
-- Test set: Used to test its prediction power.
+- **Test set**: Used to test its prediction power.

 This mimics real-world forecasting where future data is unknown.

 3. Evaluating the model performance

 We assess the accuracy of predictions using metrics like:
-- AIC, BIC
+-> **AIC, BIC**
-  These are model selection criteria that evaluate the goodness of fit while penalizing for model complexity.
+  - These are model selection criteria that evaluate the goodness of fit while penalizing for model complexity.
-  Lower AIC and BIC values indicate a better-fitting model with fewer unnecessary parameters.
+  - Lower AIC and BIC values indicate a better-fitting model with fewer unnecessary parameters.

-- MAE (Mean Absolute Error)
+-> **MAE (Mean Absolute Error)**
-  MAE measures the average absolute difference between the predicted values and actual observations.
+  - MAE measures the average absolute difference between the predicted values and actual observations.
-  A lower MAE indicates that the model’s predictions are consistently close to real values.
+  - A lower MAE indicates that the model’s predictions are consistently close to real values.

-- RMSE (Root Mean Squared Error)
+-> **RMSE (Root Mean Squared Error)**
-  RMSE gives more weight to larger errors by squaring the deviations before averaging.
+  - RMSE gives more weight to larger errors by squaring the deviations before averaging.
-  It is useful for identifying whether large prediction errors are present.
+  - It is useful for identifying whether large prediction errors are present.

-- MAPE (Mean Absolute Percentage Error)
+-> **MAPE (Mean Absolute Percentage Error)**
-  MAPE expresses the forecast error as a percentage of the actual values, which makes it scale-independent.
+  - MAPE expresses the forecast error as a percentage of the actual values, which makes it scale-independent.
-  It’s particularly useful when comparing models across multiple genres with different popularity scales.
+  - It’s particularly useful when comparing models across multiple genres with different popularity scales.

-- Ljung-Box test
+-> **Ljung-Box test**
-  The Ljung-Box test checks whether the residuals (forecast errors) are uncorrelated, meaning the model has captured all meaningful patterns.
+  - The Ljung-Box test checks whether the residuals (forecast errors) are uncorrelated, meaning the model has captured all meaningful patterns.
-  A high p-value (p > 0.05) suggests no autocorrelation in residuals, indicating a well-fit model.
+  - A high p-value (p > 0.05) suggests no autocorrelation in residuals, indicating a well-fit model.

-- Jarque-Bera test
+-> **Jarque-Bera test**
-  This test assesses whether the residuals follow a normal distribution, a key assumption for reliable confidence intervals.
+  - This test assesses whether the residuals follow a normal distribution, a key assumption for reliable confidence intervals.
-  A high p-value implies the residuals are approximately normal, validating the use of prediction intervals in forecasting.
+  - A high p-value implies the residuals are approximately normal, validating the use of prediction intervals in forecasting.

-- Forecast vs Actual Plot
+-> **Forecast vs Actual Plot**
-  Visual comparison between the model’s forecast and the actual values is essential for intuitive evaluation.
+  - Visual comparison between the model’s forecast and the actual values is essential for intuitive evaluation.

 Visual comparison between predicted and actual values is also crucial.